ChrisXzz/CCVL/reorganize/README.md

 Step 1.
 Preprocessing your dataset to match the following folder structure

 Step 2.
-Run xxx.py to reorganize your dataset to the following folder strcture
+Run xxx.py to reorganize your dataset to the following folder structure

 Step 3.
 Run xxx.py to adjust the constrast value into (-1000, 1000) of your ct images (ct.nii.gz)